The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 12

-The Kraft Heinz Company dividend comes from one of the world's largest packaged food businesses, built on brands like Heinz ketchup, Kraft cheese, and a broad portfolio of condiments, prepared meals, and beverages.
-KHC currently pays a 6.75% dividend yield, with a trailing annual rate of $1.60 per share paid quarterly.
-The next ex-dividend date is June 5, 2026, with the most recent quarterly payment of $0.40 per share.
-A beta of 0.076 points to very low price volatility, which suits income-focused investors who prioritize steady payouts over share price swings.
+The Kraft Heinz Company dividend comes from one of the world's largest packaged food businesses, built on brands like Heinz ketchup, Kraft cheese, and a broad portfolio of condiments, prepared meals, and beverages sold across the U.S., Canada, the U.K., and international markets.
+KHC currently pays a 6.32% dividend yield, with a trailing annual rate of $1.60 per share paid quarterly.
+The next ex-dividend date is September 4, 2026.
+With a beta of just 0.083, KHC stock moves very little relative to the broader market, making it a fit for income-focused investors who prioritize low volatility.

 The Kraft Heinz Company dividend history shows a CAGR of -4.2% per year from 2016 to 2025.
 Per-share payments fell from $2.35 in 2016 to $1.60 in 2025 (2026 is a partial year and excluded from this calculation).
-The largest annual increase in the window was just 4.3% in 2017, and the history contains at least one year-over-year decline exceeding 5%, confirming that growth is not the defining trait here.
+The largest annual increase in the window was just 4.3% in 2017, and the history contains at least one year-over-year decline exceeding 5%.
+Growth is negative over the full window.
+For income investors focused on rising payouts, that is a meaningful drawback.

 | Period | CAGR | From | To |